rdf-connect/sds-storage-writer-ts/README.md

 Given an [SDS stream](https://w3id.org/sds/specification) and its correspondent stream of members, this processor will write everything into a supported data storage system.
 So far, it only supports MongoDB instances.

 SDS stream updates are stored into MongoDB collections for the LDES server to find this information when serving requests.
-If a `ldes:timestampPath` property is given as part of the dataset metadata, the storage writer will automatically start up a timestamp fragmentation, based on a B+ Tree strategy.

 An example of a SDS data stream with a predefined fragmentation strategy is shown next: